Installing Local Patches

-This guide explains how to install updates that are already present on the local machine (from the internet, LAN, or USB).
+This guide explains how to install updates that are already on your computer (from the internet, LAN, or USB).

 Installing Component Updates